Golfer's elbow treatment

 - Weakness in the hands or wrists.

 Although it is called golfer’s elbow, this condition can be caused by several physical activities.
-Improper form during throwing, hitting, or weightlifting can lead to or exacerbate the symptoms of golfer’s elbow.
-If performed with improper form, or without proper warming up, these activities can lead to or worsen golfer’s elbow:
+Improper form, or not properly warming up, during throwing, hitting, or weightlifting can lead to or exacerbate the symptoms of golfer’s elbow.

 - Tennis: Improper motion used for a backhand swing is one of the most common causes of golfer’s elbow.